Starting a Small Business 101

 The very fact that you are reading this, means you are doing your homework, which puts you way ahead of the curve.
 As mentioned earlier, thorough research and a well-thought-out business plan will double your chances of success, while minimizing your risk of failure.

-Small Business Planning is a Process Not a Goal
+Small Business Planning 101: It’s a Process Not a Goal

 For example, at a certain point, you will be asked to project how much cash you’ll spend in your fifth year of business.
 You’ll think, “Are you kidding?
 I haven’t even opened my doors yet and you want me to describe what my expenses and revenue will be like in five years?”
 Well, the quick answer is yes.